 Speed runners or those who want to become one, watch out: Because OkunoKA Madness is a game made for you.
 The jumping action is challenging and absolutely ruthless.
 Speed and skill come first.
 Sound like the right video game for you?
 Then read our test what to expect at Okunaka Madness.

-The speedrunner scene is becoming more and more popular and events like “Games done quick” have countless spectators all over the world.
-OkunoKA Madness is a title that is intended precisely for this target group.
-Race through as fast as possible, just don't get scared!
-That this is not going to be a walk in the park should be clear to anyone who has even remotely tried to get to the goal of a commercially available jumping game like Super Mario without ending up in the abyss.
+The speed runner scene is growing in popularity, and events like games done quick have huge audiences around the world.
+OkunoKA Madness is a title that is aimed precisely at this target group.
+Race through as quickly as possible, just don't offend!
+It should be clear to anyone who has even remotely attempted to get to the finish line in a commercially available hopping game like Super Mario without ending up in the abyss that this won't exactly be a cakewalk.

 Simple principle: easy to learn, hard to master